Get a Jumpstart on College

 - 1:30 p.m. — College Success Activity (Example: Panel with First-Generation Faculty and Staff, with breakout sessions)

 - 3 p.m. — Interactive Activity (Example: Virtual Scavenger Hunt)

-- 4:45 p.m. — Optional 1:1s with MFGSS Director to ask questions or get support
+- 4:45 p.m. — Optional one-on-ones with the director of Multicultural and First Generation Student Support to ask questions